Art & Design

 Some of our art topics work as companion projects to the concurrent history or geography topic.
 For example, the Ammonite unit is taught alongside Rocks, Relics and Rumbles.
 This helps to provides children with context and make links between subjects.

 There are many inspirational artists, craft makers and designers within our art and design curriculum.
 These include some very well known artists as well as lesser known contemporary figures.
+They are also not the same each year, as we aim to use visits to gallery exhibitions as a stimulus for inspiration!

 Below is an overview of what is taught and when ...